Mindful-AI-Assistants/spaceship/Dataset-Data Sources/datasetDescriptiom.md

+## Overview

+This competition runs indefinitely with a rolling leaderboard.
+Learn more.

+#
 ## Dataset Description

 In this competition your task is to predict whether a passenger was transported to an alternate dimension during the Spaceship Titanic's